yuheho7749/yuheho7749.github.io/_tabs/about.md

 Outside of my research, I'm passionate about high performance and secure systems design, Linux development, and contributing to open-source projects.

-In my free time, I enjoy speedcubing -- solving the Rubik's Cube and other twisty puzzles as quickly as possible -- and occassionally compete in local competitions.
+In my free time, I enjoy speedcubing -- solving the Rubik's Cube and other twisty puzzles as quickly as possible -- and occassionally competing in local competitions.
 I also enjoy developing and playing video games, along with adjusting hardware configurations to optimize performance.

 <!-- Maybe link resume? -->